linroger/FinanceCompendium/II. Economics/International/International Economics/Front Matter and Table of Contents.md

 Key Points, Key Terms, and Problems

-# Chapter 3 Gains and Losses from Trade in the Specific-factors Model 59
+# Chapter 3 Gains and Losses from Trade in the Specific-Factors Model 59

 # 1 Specific-factors Model 61